Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 This Shampoo Suits All Hair Types:ย This shampoo is suitable for all hair types and will not strip the natural oils from your hair.ย Thisย traditional product is probably the original pH balanced shampoo.

-Some Common FAQs Before Using the Ree-Shi Shampoo
+Common FAQs Before Using the Ree-Shi Shampoo

 1. If I have Oiled my Hair, will Ree-Shi Shampoo remove Oil?

-It may or may not.
-So I would suggest you use homemade egg shampoo and it works great to remove the oil from your hair.ย
+But if your hair is very greasy or oily I would suggest you use homemade egg shampoo โ€“ it works great to remove the oil from your hair.ย

 Fullers Earth/ Multani Mitti